kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/13-understanding-state.md

 # Understanding State - Core fundamental concept!

 ## What is state?
+* `state` is just an object that holds data that itself needs as well some children may need

+## "single source of truth"
+* Sometimes in jquery your data lives in multiple places
+  - maybe in a variable and some in a data attribute on a DOM element
+  - Pull it out of there and put it back in and use that as a place to store your data
-The representation of all of the data in our application
+* The representation of all of the data in our application
 * Each Component can have its own `state`
 * Think of `state` as one object that holds the data of all of our application or a piece of our application
+* We just want to update our data and let react take it from there

 ### `state` in team of the day app
-We have state with:
+* We have state with:

-* How many players we have
+  - How many players we have
-* How many rosters we have
+  - How many rosters we have

 ### `state` in jQuery
-You could save **data** in `attributes`.
+* You could save **data** in `attributes`.

 1. Save **data** in the **DOM**
 2. Then pull it out